Recursive-Logic-Core/arch_mmm/README.md

 * 🌐 **Public Discourse & Analysis:** [X (Twitter)](https://x.com/Arch_MMM_RLC)

 > **Getting in touch:**
 > No polished RFP or corporate spec needed to start a conversation.
-If your team is hitting walls with context drift, LLM latency, or mechatronic hardware-software integration, reach out directly with your current stack and core constraints.
+If your team is hitting walls with context drift, LLM latency, LLM latency, or high-throughput distributed verification layers, reach out directly with your current stack and core constraints.
 Direct, pragmatic, and unbureaucratic.

 ---
 <details>